 What card does a trump suit beat in Euchre?

 A trump suit means the best suit, that is, a trump card beats any card in any other suit.
-In Euchre, you have to follow the suit that the first player leads that plays a card in the same suit.
+In Euchre, you have to follow the suit that the first player leads who plays a card in the same suit.
 If you cannot follow suit, you can play the trump card and win the trick until someone plays a higher trump card.

 What is the difference between a trump suit and a non-trump suit?